aikude/facecheck/README.md

 # FaceCheck
 This application accepts the URL of any image online, dynamically fetches it and identifies all humans in it by detecting and highlighting all the faces found.
+This is useful for image sorting/moderation, automated surveillance feeds
+- among many applications.

-While usable in its current state, (e.g. for automated surveillance feeds - among many applications), we intend to make it smarter over time, and leverage this into a robust, high-accuracy system for password-free ID and authentication.
+I'll put in free time to further clean up the code, and make the application smarter over time, hopefully eventually making this part of a robust, high-accuracy system for password-free ID and authentication.